Travel Nursing Information You Want to Know… and Need to Know.

 No matter where you are in your nursing career, novice or veteran, there are certain travel nursing "how-tos" you should be aware of before you begin your career:

-- Have at least one recent year of acute-care experience
+- Have at least one recent year of acute-care experience in your current specialty

 - Have good references